 The iron chloride containing waste pickling acid from the pickling system is conveyed to the evaporator, where it comes into direct contact with the hot waste gases from the reactor and concentrated.
 This concentrated iron chloride solution is sprayed into the spray roasting reactor.

-At reaction temperatures between 600°C and 800°C, the iron chloride solution is converted into hydrogen chloride and iron oxide by means of a chemicl reaction with water vapour and atmospheric oxygen.
+At reaction temperatures between 600°C and 800°C, the iron chloride solution is converted into hydrogen chloride and iron oxide by means of water vapour and atmospheric oxygen.

 Via the cyclone, the hydrogen chloride gas, water vapour and combustion gases are routed to the evaporator and on to the absorption column, where the HCI gas is absorbed adiabatically by adding rinse water from the pickling plant.

 The resulting azeotropic acid (18% of weight) is recycled to the pickling process.
 The gas from the column is cleaned in a scrubber stage in accordance with environmental requirements and then discharged to the atmosphere.

 A fan keeps the system under vacuum, preventing the HCI gas from escaping.